croct-tech/challenges/content-strategist/README.md

 forms.
 The main goal is to prevent the user from providing the same information more than once and ensure to use each opportunity to get to know more about him.

-During some talks with our customers, it came to our min that progressive profiling is much more than just form data collection.
+During some talks with our customers, it came to our mind that progressive profiling is much more than just form data collection.
 Our product allows marketers to enrich the user's profile throughout the navigation to understand their interests and needs.
 It is progressive profiling 2.0.